knative/docs/docs/eventing/samples/apache-camel-source/README.md

 ### Create a Channel and a Subscriber

-To verify that the `CamelSource` is working, we will create:
+To check if a `CamelSource` is fully working, create:

 - a simple Knative event display service that prints incoming events to its log
-- an in-memory channel named `camel-test` that will buffer events created by the event source
+- an in-memory channel named `camel-test` that buffers events created by the event source
 - a subscription to direct events from the test channel to the event display service

 Deploy the [`display_resources.yaml`](./display_resources.yaml):